 - Rinse rice by placing in a bowl and filling up, and promptly draining, three baths of cold water to remove excess starch which will prevent rice from sticking and becoming mushy.
 Water should run clear.

-- Sauté rice in 1 ½ tablespoon of butter on medium heat for three minutes prior to boiling.
+- Sauté rice in 1 ½ tablespoons of butter on medium heat for three minutes prior to boiling.

 - Add water and bring rice to a boil and briefly stir to ensure rice is not sticking to bottom.
 Reduce heat to low and simmer until rice absorbs liquid and becomes tender, about 15-30 minutes for white rice.